cobalthq/cobalt-product-public-docs/content/en/_index.md

          <a href="/platform-deep-dive/pentests/pentest-types/" tabindex="-1"><img src="gsg/test.png" width="12%"></a>
        </div>
        <h3 class="fs-2"><a href="/platform-deep-dive/pentests/pentest-types/">Pentest Types</a></h3>
        <p>Learn about the pentest types that we offer.
-Explore the benefits of Agile and Comprehensive Pentests.</p>
+Make your security stronger with Agile and Comprehensive Pentests.</p>
      </div>
    </div>